Scream Queens (RuPaul's Drag Race): Episode

-Linda Blair and Lena Headey are guest judges.
-The runway category is "Best Drag".
+On the main stage, RuPaul welcomes fellow judges Visage and Santino Rice, as well as guest judges Linda Blair and Lena Headey.
+RuPaul shares the runway category ("Best Drag"), then the fashion show commences.
+After the contestants present their looks, the group watches the two trailers.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Team Milk is the winning team, and Darienne Lake wins the challenge.
 Team Adore Delano is the losing team.
 Adore Delano, April Carrión, and Vivacious receive negative critiques, and Adore Delano is deemed safe.
-April Carrión and Vivacious place in the bottom and face off in a lip-sync to "Shake It Up" by Selena Gomez.
+April Carrión and Vivacious place in the bottom and face off in a lip-sync contest to "Shake It Up" by Selena Gomez.
 April Carrión wins the lip-sync and Vivacious is eliminated from the competition.